Checkmarx/kics/docs/queries/cloudformation-queries.md

 |EC2 Not EBS Optimized<br/><sup><sub>8dd0ff1f-0da4-48df-9bb3-7f338ae36a40</sub></sup>|<span style="color:#00C">Info</span>|Best Practices|It's considered a best practice for an EC2 instance to use an EBS optimized instance.
 This provides the best performance for your EBS volumes by minimizing contention between Amazon EBS I/O and other traffic from your instance|<a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html#cfn-ec2-instance-ebsoptimized">Documentation</a><br/>|

 ### AWS_BOM
-Bellow are listed queries related with CloudFormation AWS_BOM:
+Below are listed queries related with CloudFormation AWS_BOM: